Cherry Cake With Whipped Cream Frosting

 - If you want even more cherry flavor in this cake, you can replace the vanilla extract with organic maraschino cherry extract.

-- This organic cake needs to be stored in the fridge because of the whipped cream frosting.
+- This homemade cake needs to be stored in the fridge because of the whipped cream frosting.
 If you have leftovers, be sure to put in an airtight container so it doesn’t dry out.

-FAQ’s
+Recipe FAQ’s

 If you need a bigger cake you can double the recipe and make this in a 9×13-inch baking pan for a larger sheet cake.